mdreza113/mdreza113/README.md

 - 👋 Hi, I’m @mdreza113
 - 👀 I’m interested in
-- 🌱 I’m currently learning C Programing
+- 🌱 I’m currently learning C and Java Programing
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...